· Music Theory · 4 min read

 Seventh (7th)

-- Minor (m7): Ten semitones.
-Example: D to C. Has a relaxed feel, key in seventh chords.
+- Minor (m7): Ten semitones apart.
+Example: from C to A#.
+Produces a more relaxed feel and is key in seventh chords.

 Octave (8th)